A thermodynamical description of third grade fluid mixtures

 \section{A solution of thermodynamical restrictions}

-All the thermodynamical restrictions, derived perfoming the extended Liu procedure, result too much general for being useful in concrete applications; therefore, a further simplification is necessary in order to exploit the entropy inequality.
-Under the hypothesis that the non-reacting binary mixture of third grade fluids acts as a viscous Korteweg fluid, let us choose the following ansatz for the Cauchy stress tensor
+All the thermodynamical restrictions, derived performing the extended Liu procedure, result too much general for being useful in concrete applications; therefore, a further simplification is necessary in order to exploit the entropy inequality.
+Under the hypothesis that the non-reacting binary mixture of third grade fluids behaves as a viscous Korteweg fluid, let us choose the following ansatz for the Cauchy stress tensor

 moreover, let us consider the following constitutive relations for the diffusional mass and heat fluxes:

 where $\tau_k$ ($k=0,\ldots,12$), $J_{\rho}$, $J_{c}$, and $q$ are suitable scalar material functions depending at most on $(\rho,c,\varepsilon)$.